| |

 Highlight

-Jacob deGrom is carried off the field after he throws a 3-hit, 12-strikeout gem to beat Banksville, 1-0, in G7 of the 1948 WS.
+Jacob deGrom is carried off the field, throws 3-hit, 12-strikeout gem to beat Banksville, 1-0, in G7 of 1948 World Series.

 |